openNDS/openNDS/docs/source/config.rst

 Specific to OpenWrt only, Firewall 4 (FW4) informs openNDS when it is restarting.

-If enabled (Set to 1), openNDS reinserts any nftables it may need in the FW4 ruleset.
+If enabled, openNDS reinserts any nftables it may need in the FW4 ruleset.

 ``option fwhook_enabled '1'``